aleen42/PersonalWiki/post/optimize_image_for_seo/optimize_image_for_seo.md

 - Add OpenGraph and Twitter Card tags for the image
 - Don’t break the left reading line using an image
 - Use images in your XML sitemaps

+Next to image SEO and using images for user experience, images can also play an important role in conversion!